mahbubur-r/neocortexapi/source/MySEProject/AnomalyDetectionSample/README.md

 ### Encoding:

-Encoding of our input data is very important, such that it can be processed by our HTM Engine.
+It is crucial that our input data be encoded so that our HTM Engine can process it.
 More on [this](https://github.com/ddobric/neocortexapi/blob/master/source/Documentation/Encoders.md).

-As we are going to train and test data between the range of integer values between 0-100 with no periodicity, we are using the following settings.
-Minimum and maximum values are set to 0 and 100 respectively, as we are expecting all the values to be in this range only.
-In other used cases, these values need to be changed.
+We are utilizing the following settings since we will be training and testing data that falls between the range of integer values between 0-100 without any periodicity.
+Since we only expect values to fall inside this range, the minimum and maximum values are set to 0 and 100, respectively.
+These numbers must be adjusted for other usage scenarios.

 ```csharp